-Therefore, recording is hardly sufficient, and you should outsource your accounting to an external party for a proper filing of corporate tax return.
+Therefore, recording is hardly sufficient.
+You should outsource your accounting to an external party for the proper filing of a corporate tax return.
 Contact Cekindo’s professional consultants and accountants to find the most suitable accounting solutions for your business.

-Corporate income tax is calculated based on accounting principles modified by certain tax adjustments.
-Deductions are allowed for business expenditures.
+You need to calculate your corporate income tax based on accounting principles modified by certain tax adjustments.
+Deductions apply to business expenditures.

-Your company is entitled to simpler 0.5% tax only when it is a small company with annual revenue less than 4.8 billion rupiah.
+Your company can enjoy a simpler 0.5% tax only when it is a small company with annual revenue of less than 4.8 billion rupiah.

-The deadline for an individual tax return is on 31st March every year.
-For corporate, the tax return must be lodged within four months after the end of the calendar year or taxable year.
+The deadline for an individual tax return as on 31st March every year.
+For corporate, lodge the tax return within four months after the end of the calendar year or taxable year.

 The corporate tax return deadline may be extended for two months by notifying DGT.

-Forms can be requested at tax offices (KPPs) or downloaded online at DGT website.
-And if you engage Cekindo’s servicesfor tax filing, necessary forms will be included.
+Forms can be requested at tax offices (KPPs) or downloaded online at the DGT website.
+And if you engage Cekindo’s services for tax filing, necessary forms will be included.

 Your tax return shall be sent to the tax office (KPP) that you or your company registers as a taxpayer.

-E-Filling is the filling for tax return electronically.
+E-Filling is the filling for tax returns electronically.
 E-Billing is the electronic billing for tax payments.
-Both are done online at DGT website.
+Both are done online at the DGT website.

 eFin can be obtained and activated at the KPP.
 For companies, the procedure must be done at the KPP where your company is registered.